wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 ﻿# Hidden Knowledge

+## 2025.12.27

+> Tensors in comfyui are usually aranged in BCHW format.
+(Batch Channel Height Width);
+> I2V models will have a value of 36 for the channel tensor.
+> Anything else will throw an error.
+T2V will be 16 for the channel tensor.
+> You should not mess with the tensors unless you really know what you are doing in which case you can pad them etc.
+> Trying to mix and match i2v and t2v models will cause tensor mismatch errors

+> Sure, but you can force it sometimes and it may still work, for example uni3c is for I2V but works on T2V if you just slice the extra channels off.
+> Other way around usually not, for example even if you force apply vace to I2V model, it just ruins the output

+> can you do 4 steps WITH cfg?
+With low cfg yes, under 2 usually

+> You can also just do first step with cfg; works better with at least 6 steps

+Lemuet:

+> Nunchaku is 4bit quantization, so smaller model files and faster generation speeds.
+Quality hit ...
+> ... it used to be really impressive how much faster it was compared to something like fp8

 ## 2025.12.22

 > TeaCache (and MagCache) is tuned per model so it wouldn't work properly [for Logcat Avatar], EasyCache is model agnostic and should work;